msiegy/iosupgrade/README.md

 - Add logfile along with output for each run
 - Add default enforcement for order of execution, with ability to bypass (i.e: prevalidation before upgrade)
 - Add args for verbose modes during execution
+- Add command line args for inventory filter definitions at runtime to avoid modifying scripts for different targets.

 #### Installation:
 - Clone this Repo to your local machine `https://github.com/msiegy/iosupgrade.git`